openethereum/openethereum.github.io/decl_storage.md

 ### Persistent storage in a nutshell

 For programmers, the easiest way to grasp the idea is to associate it with how Git works.
-Here, for the sake of simplicity, treat git commit as a block.
+Here, for the sake of simplicity, treat `git commit` as a block.
 When working with a Git repo, you have access to the individual commits by their hashes.
-You may check out particular commit and obtain the snapshot of all files in a repo at that particular point in time.
+You may check out a particular commit and obtain the snapshot of all files in a repo at that particular point in time.
 You may also edit some files, add them to the index and commit to the repository.
 Note, that once pushed upstream, such commit is considered persistent (irreversible).

 In the same manner, you may modify the storage during the block creation phase and then, once the block is sealed, such storage is considered irreversible.
-You may switch back to any point in block history and get values actual for that block.
+You may switch back to any point in block history and get values current for that block.

 So, the most important thing to understand is that in such persistent storage data is never lost.
 It may be overwritten by new values, but older ones would still remain in the history.